bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/Answers.md

    Update - Post
    Delete - Delete

-5. Three tools we use to make AJAX requests are
+5. Three tools we use to make AJAX requests Axios, Fetch, or jQuery.